erubinof/GEOG418-Final-Project/README.md

 Second-order variability, on the other hand, focuses on the spatial relationships between points themselves.
 This is about how the location of one point might influence the location of others nearby.
 For instance, on a beach, ice cream stands might cluster together because their owners want to take advantage of popular spots or create competition.

 #### Nearest Neighbour Analysis
 For our analysis we will conduct three different types of point pattern analysis, Nearest Neighbour, Quadrat, and K-Function.
-Starting off, Nearest Neighbour Analysis is a statistical method used to evaluate spatial distribution by measuring the distance between each point and its nearest neighbor.
-These distances are then summed and divided by the total number of points to calculate the average nearest neighbor distance, also known as the mean NND.
+Starting off, Nearest Neighbour Analysis is a statistical method used to evaluate spatial distribution by measuring the distance between each point and its nearest neighbour.
+These distances are then summed and divided by the total number of points to calculate the average nearest neighbour distance, also known as the mean NND.

-By calculating distances between each point and its closest neighbor, it tests whether the pattern of infestation events are random, clustered, or regularly spaced.
-The results will provide a statistical summary, including the average nearest neighbor distance and a Z-score, to determine the significance of the observed pattern.
-Nearest neighbor analysis is primarily a second-order measure as it evaluates the spatial relationships between points by examining the distances to their closest neighbors.
+By calculating distances between each point and its closest neighbour, it tests whether the pattern of infestation events are random, clustered, or regularly spaced.
+The results will provide a statistical summary, including the average nearest neighbour distance and a Z-score, to determine the significance of the observed pattern.
+Nearest neighbour analysis is primarily a second-order measure as it evaluates the spatial relationships between points by examining the distances to their closest neighbours.
 ```{r NearestNeighbourAnalysis, echo=TRUE, eval=TRUE, message=FALSE, warning=FALSE}
 ### Nearest Neighbour Analysis